jdbuildscode/jdbuildscode/README.md

 > Day 12 ✅ — Built weather app with OpenWeather API.Live temperature, humidity, wind speed for any city.

-> Day 13 ✅ — Improving portfolio and learning responsive design.
-Mobile friendly websites.
+> Day 13 ✅ — Added responsive design to portfolio.Looks great on phone, tablet and laptop.
 ---

 ## 🔗 Find Me